UNStats/gatsby-themes/themes/gatsby-theme-blog/README.md

 SEO description for the index page generated at route `basePath`.

-#### `alwaysRenderHeader` (default: false)

-By default, the header is not rendered on the root page.
-The root page often has a layout that is very different from any other page.
-If you want the header to be rendered on the root page, set to `true`.

 ### Example theme config

 This example shows how to include this theme twice, but keep the post collections separate: